 The bass adjust control allows you to increase or decrease the audio system's bass output.

-With the electronic stereo radio, press the TONE control once, then use the volume knob to adjust the level.
+Press the TONE control once, then use the volume knob to adjust the desired level.

 The treble adjust control allows you to increase or decrease the audio system's treble output.